Constructing the Constructible Universe Constructively: External Cumulative Hierarchies

-Then, by using the inductive hypothesis and the proof that Separation holds for bounded universal quantifiers, $y_r \in \tf{M}$.
-Also, it is obvious that if $s \subseteq r$ then $y_r \subseteq y_s$.
+Furthermore, it is obvious that if $s \subseteq r$ then $y_r \subseteq y_s$.
 We aim to show that $y_\tf{M}$, which is defined in the same way by taking a universal quantifier over \tf{M}, is in \tf{M} by showing that it is equal to $y_r$ for some $r \in \tf{M}$.
 To do this, we begin by defining

 So

 Therefore, by Collection in \tf{V}, there is some set $d' \subseteq \tf{M}$ such that

 Taking the transitive closure if necessary, by almost universality fix a transitive set $d \in \tf{M}$ such that $d' \subseteq d$.
 We claim that $y_d = y_\tf{M}$.
 Firstly, since $d \subseteq \tf{M}$, $y_\tf{M} \subseteq y_d$.
 For the reverse direction, let $x \in y_d$ and let $v \in \tf{M}$.
 Then $y_{\{v\}} \in Y$ so we can fix $r \in d$ such that $y_{\{v\}} = y_r$.
 Therefore, since $r \subseteq d$, $y_d \subseteq y_r = y_{\{v\}}$ so $x \in y_{\{v\}}$ and, by construction, $\psi^{\tf{M}}(x, v, u)$.
 Finally, since $v$ was arbitrary, $x \in y_\tf{M}$ as required. \end{proof}